R-kill-9/HTB-Notes/Hacking Web/Web scanning.md

 joomScan is primarily used to search and detect potential vulnerabilities in Joomla-based websites, including security flaws, insecure configurations, or weaknesses in system implementation.

-# Cookies
-- It can be very useful checking the cookies of a web-site.
-For example if we are on a web and we have this parameters on the cookie's storage table:
-	- role: guest
-	- user: 24322
-- We will know that we are identified by our role and  id, so we can try to change these fields to gain access to other users information.
-	- role: admin
-	- user: 34322